Today I explain how to gain the most out of the new automated promotions feature in Google Shopping.

 The price drop feature is an exciting part of automated features.
-The requirements for getting this promotion listed are unknown, so I have collected some research and found the following.
+However, the requirements for getting this promotion listed are unknown, so I have collected some research and found the following.

 A price drop is considered if the price has been stable for a long time.
 For example, if a product was selling at $40 for a long duration (30 – 60 days or more), it suddenly drops.
 Google will consider this as a price drop.
-The unknown about this is how long a price has to be stable to than change and be triggered as a price drop.
-My only suggestion is to try with one product after 30 days, two months, etc…, then if it does not work, try again with another product with three months and so on.
+The unknown about this is how long a price must be stable before the price drop is triggered.
+My only suggestion is to try with one product after 30 days, two months, etc., then if it does not work, try again with another product with three months.